skellis46/finger-pointing-moon/case-for-support.md

 - but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) be an epistemic thing?
 And if not, what kind of _thing_ is it?
 - some kind of line between what is observable and standpoint epistemology

+interested not only in what we can agree on but what we can clearly disagree about on. what can't be said? some things must be open to debate (other than just methodology).
+Where is there legitimate disagreement? (heterotopic discourse -- ways of arguing) -- similar to Biggs and Buchler (2011) approach, p.83 of the chapter in their edited volume.

 ### Who will be most interested in the outcomes?

 - artist-scholars from various disciplines working in and through practice-research
-- graduate and postgraduate students working in practice-research
+- graduate and postgraduate students working in practice-research across disciplines
 - philosophers / epistemologists
--
+- body-based specialists grappling with understanding their work as potentially epistemic things (and claims to knowledge)

 ### Research objectives